 - If you can’t find what you want on AirBnB, or you want some new options to try out, we have some alternatives we also use.
 We suggest trying VRBO, Flipkey or HomeAway to start with.
 For even more ideas to help you save money and get the best choice, we wrote a whole post on the best alternatives to AirBnB which you should check out!

 Between these options, you should find the best prices and places to stay for your trip, as well as a good selection of reviews and feedback to help you make an informed decision.

 For this kind of trip I also obviously recommend that you look into renting a car.
-We usually recommend and use Priceline's car rental price comparison tool, which works worldwide to find the best price on a rental car – it checks all the major car hire companies and we find it usually comes up with the best deal.
+We have used and can recommend AutoEurope’s car rental price comparison tool, which works worldwide to find the best price on a rental car – it checks all the major car hire companies and we find it usually comes up with the best deal.
 A hire car will give you a lot more flexibility than public transport, and prices are generally fairly reasonable.

 Further reading for your UK Trip

 We’ve got lots of resources to help you plan your trip to the UK, from posts we’ve written ourselves to third party content we’re happy to recommend.
 Here it is:

 - If you want a shorter trip, taking in some more off the beaten path destinations, check out this one week itinerary of the UK that I put together.